sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_procedures.rst

 Configure the New Database and Table
 ***************************************

-.. note:: This procedure applies to all Fullstack and production instances.
+.. note:: This procedure is required for all fullstack and production instances.

 #.
 Create a mysql database.
 For the edx.org and edX Edge instances, edX named
    this database ``edxapp_csmh``.